Tom Keifer: Later years

 After the Heartbreak Station tour Keifer lost his voice and was diagnosed with paralysis of the left vocal cord.
 In 1994, Cinderella released their fourth album, Still Climbing.
 It received little attention, and the band broke up in 1995.

 Keifer continued to undergo surgeries on his vocal cords.
 He also battled depression.
 He was forced to learn how to sing again because of the paralysis of his left cord, but he eventually began working on material for a solo album.
-He and Emily divorced, and he settled in Nashville, Tennessee, where he continued to work on his solo album.
+He married his current wife, Savannah Keifer nee Snow and settled in Nashville, Tennessee, where he continued to work on his solo album.
 The album was put on hold after Cinderella reunited in 1997 and toured in 1998.
 They signed with Sony Music, but were dropped a few years later.
 They released a greatest hits album, Once upon a… and a live album, Live at the Key Club.
 Cinderella toured the United States in 2000 and again in 2002.

 Keifer has a daily regimen, including warm-ups and exercises, that may last longer than some of his shows; however, Keifer feels that he has his condition "under control."